HL7/davinci-ecdx/input/pagecontent/background.md

 1. The data is sent back to the data consumer.

-#### Attachments Workflow
+#### Solicited and Unsolicited Attachments Workflows

-Figure 4 below illustrates the exchange of clinical data between a Payer system and a Provider system using the *Solicited and Unsolicited Attachments* workflow.

-{% include img.html img="workflow-attachments.svg" caption="Figure 4" %}
+Attachments for claims or prior authorization are divided into solicited and unsolicited workflows.
+Both are illustrated below.

-#### Actors and Roles
+##### Actors and Roles

 - The Payer system acts in the role of a *data consumer*.
 - The Provider system acts in the role of a *data source*.

+##### Unsolicited Attachments Workflow

+Figure 4 below illustrates the exchange of clinical data between a Provider system and a Payer system using the *Unsolicited Attachments* workflow.

+{% include img.html img="workflow-unsolicited-attachments.svg" caption="Figure 4" %}

+###### Steps

+1. The data source submits the attachments and metadata for the association to the claim or prior authorization (for example, member id and claim id).
+   - attachments are submitted **without an explicit request** as *unsolicited* attachments.
+2. Payer system accepts attachments.[^1]

+##### Solicited Attachments Workflow

+Figure 5 below illustrates the exchange of clinical data between a Payer system and a Provider system using the *Solicited Attachments* workflow.

+{% include img.html img="workflow-solicited-attachments.svg" caption="Figure 5" %}

-#### Steps
+###### Steps

 1. For *solicited* attachments, the data consumer initiates a request for attachments for a claim or prior authorization.
     - This can be a FHIR or non-FHIR-based transaction
 2. The data source submits the attachments and metadata for the association to the claim or prior authorization (for example, member id and claim id).
-   - In some cases, attachments are submitted **without an explicit request** as *unsolicited* attachments.
-3. Payer system accepts attachments.
+3. Payer system accepts attachments.[^1]

-*Out of Scope*: How Payer systems associates attachments to and processes the claim or prior authorization.
+[^1]: How Payer systems associates attachments to and processes the claim or prior authorization is out of scope for this guide.

+---

 {% include link-list.md %}